Thank you for reading our post, please rate this article at the end.

 - Depreciation of an RV stops once its value reaches its estimated scrap value.

-- Rarer classic RV’s may stop depreciating at some point and begin appreciating.
-We didn’t observe such a change among the models we chose, but know that such a thing can happen.
+- Rarer classic RVs may eventually stop depreciating and begin appreciating.
+We didn’t observe such a change among the chosen models, but we know that it can happen.

 - Economic situation and fuel prices can significantly affect changes in depreciated values.